benlau/underline/README.md

 _::map(collection, iteratee)
 ```

-Creates an array of values by running each element in collection throught iteratee.
+Iterate all the elements of the collection and call the iteratee function.
+It creates a new collection obtain the result.
 The iteratee is invoked with one to three arguments: [value, [index, [collection]]].

 Arguments:

- * collection: The input collection.
-QList/QVector/std::vector are proven to work.
+ * collection: The input collection. e.g std::vector, std:list, QList, QVector
- * iteratee: The function invoked per iteration
+ * iteratee: The function invoked per iteration.

 Returns:

- * (Array) The new mapped array.
-The container type should be same as the input collection.
+ * (Collection) The new mapped array.
+The container type is the same as the input collection.

 Example: